Call for appointment:410-328-5947 410-328-5947

 RadiotherapyToggle accordion item

-- Good control rate for small tumors (>90%) with less than 5 years followup
+- Good control rate for small tumors ( greater than 90 percent) with less than five years follow-up

 - Avoid surgery